Nola, Bruce power Phillies past Braves

+This time, Nola had full command of his fastball, and the deep Atlanta lineup couldn’t solve him.

+“That’s a big win tonight for us, especially over here against these guys,” Nola said.
+“They’ve been playing really good this past month to month and a half.
+Winning the first game of a series is always big.”

-ATLANTA (AP) — Aaron Nola pitched eight innings, Jay Bruce hit a two-run double and the Philadelphia Phillies spoiled Dallas Keuchel’s home debut with Atlanta, beating the Braves 2-0 on Tuesday night.
+Nola pitched eight innings, Jay Bruce hit a two-run double and the Philadelphia Phillies spoiled Dallas Keuchel’s home debut with Atlanta, beating the Braves 2-0 on Tuesday night.

+- 1 patient dies, 5 others infected by mold that closed Seattle Children's hospital operating rooms

 Nola (7-2) allowed four hits, struck out eight and walked three in his second consecutive scoreless outing.
 He threw a career-high 117 pitches before Héctor Neris finished for his 17th save in 19 chances, striking out the side.

 The second-place Phillies, winners of six of eight, trimmed the Braves’ NL East lead to 4½ games in front of the seventh sellout at SunTrust Park this season.
-Atlanta dropped two in a row for the first time since June 5-6, a span of 24 games.
+Atlanta, shut out for just the second time this season, dropped two in a row for the first time since June 5-6, a span of 24 games.

+It marked the sixth time this year that the Braves, whose 56 homers in June set a franchise high for a calendar month, were held to four or fewer hits.

+“(Nola) didn’t throw many heaters and when he did throw one it was perfectly placed in a spot where he was setting up his off-speed,” Braves All-Star first baseman Freddie Freeman said.
+“Sometimes good pitchers shut down good offenses.”

 Philadelphia went ahead to stay in the fourth.
 With two out and runners on first and second, Bruce doubled to right to give him 22 RBIs in 23 games with the Phillies.

-- Socialism faces a key test in Seattle City Council elections VIEW

-- In the Dark: A young mother and son slain.
-A surprising lead.
-A family's 25-year wait for answers.
-VIEW

 Keuchel (1-2) allowed five hits in seven innings in his third start with the Braves.

+“One pitch got me tonight, but I was able to get through seven,” Keuchel said.
+“Seven’s really the benchmark for me.
+I don’t really feel whole unless it’s seven-plus, so that’s what I strive for every time out.”

 But it wasn’t good enough against Nola, who has been dominant of late.

-The ace right-hander has a 0.39 ERA over his last three starts.
+The ace right-hander, who was still hitting 95 mph on the radar gun in the eighth, has a 0.39 ERA over his last three starts.
 He is 9-3 with a 2.26 ERA in 15 career starts versus Atlanta.

+“He proved that he could go deeper into the game,” Philadelphia manager Gabe Kapler said.
+“He proved that his body was bouncing back for him, that he could handle the volume and that he was staying in his delivery.
+He ended it just the way an ace does.”

 TRAINER’S ROOM